andrewstarritt/quaternion/README.md

 ## <a name = "background"/><span style='color:#00c000'>background</span>

-This was initially developed more of an experiment to create a Python extension written in C that was a bit more challenging than just a "hello world" extension.
+This was initially developed more or less as an experiment to create a Python extension written in C that was a bit more challenging than just a simple "hello world" extension.

 Although there are already a number of Quaternion Python implementations out